Privacy Policy

 Your privacy is of great importance to Shortland Psychology and we are committed to complying with the terms of the General Data Protection Act (GDPR) regarding the responsible and secure use of your data.

-Shortland Psychology provides psychological services, including psychological assessments and therapy.
 We understand that we are provided with personal and sensitive information that has been entrusted with our organisation and that this information is important to the individual person.
-We will only collect and retain personal information that enable us to perform our services and are committed to protecting and respecting the privacy of our clients.
+We will only collect and retain personal information that enables us to perform our services and are committed to protecting and respecting the privacy of our clients.

 Shortland Psychology aims to be as clear as possible about how and why we use your information so that you can be confident that your privacy is protected.
 The purpose of this policy is to let you know what personal information we hold, why this data is collected, how long it is kept, why it might be shared with another party and what your rights are regarding this data.